 Stephen H. DonCarlos, Commissioner

-Stephen H. DonCarlos was appointed by the Harris County Mayors and Councils Association as Port Commissioner September 20, 2013.
+Stephen H. DonCarlos was appointed by the Harris County Mayors and Councils Association as Port Commissioner in September 2013.
 The Harris County Mayors and Councils Association is an organization representing 26 cities in Harris County.

 Mr. DonCarlos chairs the Governance Committee.